apnarm/cmdline/README.md

 # cmdline
-- a tiny unsophisticated "partial" command line parser
+- a tiny unsophisticated partial  command line parser

 ## Objective
-This package was written to allow parsing of parts of a command line, just pre-arguments to a command.
+This package was written to allow parsing of parts of a command line, just pre-commandline arguments to a command.

-It was written as a front-end pre-processor for arguments passed to Django's `manage.py`, not swallowing the entire command but allowing some options to be parsed and actioned before the main show, without interfering with the specific command being executed.
+It is originally written as a front-end command pre-processor for arguments passed to Django's `manage.py`, not swallowing the entire command line but allowing some options to be parsed and actioned before the main show, without interfering with the specific command being executed.

 This allows, for example, setting internal or environment variables, modifying or setting the DJANGO_SETTINGS_MODULE variable or any other use that can be imagined.

 Parsing rules are a simplified version of what are accepted as POSIX rules for command line processing.
-Both short '-x' and long '--xoption' are supported.
-Short options can be concatenated, but to avoid ambiguity any option that requires an argument are consumed consecutively from subsequent arguments and cannot be appended to the short opt itself.
+- Both short '-x' and long '--xoption' are supported
+- Short options can be concatenated, but to avoid ambiguity any option that requires an argument are consumed consecutively from subsequent arguments and cannot be appended to the short opt itself
+- The form --longopt=argument is supported
-Optional arguments are not supported.
+- Optional arguments are not supported
+- Evaluation order is significant and is exactly as specified on the command line.
+- You can't mix arguments with command arguments, the parser quits when a command is encountered and preserves all arguments following that command

 The Option class used in option specifications are NamedTuples which is very compact.